Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Discussion

 An interesting case of our construction corresponds to the $k=1$ case, that is, encoding a single logical qubit.
 In this limit, our codes encode the logical qubit into $n$ physical qubits such that it is recoverable from a $\frac{1}{2} - O(\log^{-1} n)$ fraction of erasures.
 It is the list sizes in our construction that arise as the key bottleneck to further approaching the no-cloning bound of $1/2$.
 One could analogously ask, is there an efficient quantum code to approximately correct from a $\frac{1}{2} - n^{-\Omega(1)}$ fraction of erasures?

 Finally, the main and arguably most interesting question is, what other adversarial quantum channels can be used to send authenticated quantum messages without a secret key?
-Perhaps a simpler question, what about ``non-malleable" quantum messages?
-While we focus on qubit-wise channels as a proof-of-concept here, generalizing our approach to other settings such as LOCC channels, qubit-wise channels with entangled parties, or the split-state model \cite{split-state-review}, all require fundamentally new insights.
+What about non-malleable quantum messages \cite{Boddu2023SplitStateNC}?
+While we focus on qubit-wise channels as a proof-of-concept here, generalizing our approach to other settings such as LOCC (local operations and classical communication) channels, qubit-wise channels with entangled parties, or the split-state model \cite{split-state-review}, all require fundamentally new insights.\footnote{See \cite{Boddu2023SplitStateNC, Batra2023QuantumSN, Bergamaschi2023OnSQ} for recent progress in this direction.}